cournape/Bento/README.rst

 BENTO IS IN (VERY) EARLY STAGES: ANY PRODUCTION USAGE IS STRONGLY DISCOURAGED AT THIS POINT.

+Nevertheless, bento is already capable of building numpy and scipy on some platforms, with less code and more flexibility than the current distutils-based extensions.

 .. _github: http://github.com/cournape/bento.git
 .. _issue-tracker: http://github.com/cournape/bento/issues